lucaskemper/LLM-Fork-lucaskemper/README.md

 This framework merges powerful open-source tools with custom enhancements to create a unique, private chatbot tailored for financial analysis and research.

-**Connect with Me**: Reach out on LinkedIn or email at lucas.kemper@unil.ch for collaboration or insights into this project.
+**Connect with Me**: [LinkedIn](https://www.linkedin.com/in/lucas-kemper/) or email at lucas.kemper@unil.ch for collaboration or insights into this project.